 This is probably not going to be the way that most of us access the scripts.
 I think most of us are going to be accessing existing scripts.
 There is a really cool Script Record feature.
-It bridges the gap between some custom programming and using existing script.
+It bridges the gap between some custom programming and using existing scripts.

 For those of you who don’t know C#, you can hit record here.
 Then, let’s say we want to turn off the Summarization on our Year column in our Date table.
-And so, you click on Year, and select None.
-Then, save that as Macro.
+And so, you click on Year and select None; then, save that as Macro.

 That’s not a super useful script, though.
-It’s pretty limited in its use and its utility.
+It’s pretty limited in its use and utility.
 But, it gives you the C# script code.
 By taking that code and combining that with the code that you find in existing scripts, you may be able to build some rudimentary scripts that actually do something quite useful even if you don’t have much programming experience.

 It’s definitely worth playing with C#, but I think the more common thing to do is to use existing scripts.
 There are a number of repositories that are very helpful.
 There’s a whole library of useful script snippets in the TE3 documentation that range from the creation of measures to generation of documentation to formatting, DAX expressions, creating relationships, and a whole range of scripts that you can apply directly into your version of TE3.